zerzru/UsefulDB/README.md

  create.user.params(user='Admin', password='VeryDifficultPassword123', root=True)
  ```

  This example create a super-user.
-If you have a super-user, you get more functionality of UsefulDB.
+If you alreadu have a super-user, you get more functionality of UsefulDB.

  Also you can open another file: settings.py